NCAlgebra/NC/DOCUMENTATION/NCPoly/NCPoly.md

 polyomials `polys` until no further reduction occurs.

 By default, `NCPolyReduce` only reduces the leading monomial in the current order.
-Use the optional boolean flag `complete` to completely reduce all monomials.
-For example, `NCPolyReduce[polys, rules, True]` and `NCPolyReduce[polys, True]`.
+Use the optional boolean flag `Complete` to completely reduce all monomials.
+For example,

+    NCPolyReduce[polys, rules, Complete -> True]
+    NCPolyReduce[polys, Complete -> True]

+Other available options are:
+- `MaxIterationsFactor` (default = 10): limits the maximum number of iterations in reducing each polynomial by `MaxIterationsFactor` times the number of terms in the polynomial.
+- `MaxDepth` (default = 1): control how many monomials are reduce by `NCReduce`; by default `MaxDepth` is set to one so that just the leading monomial is reduced.
+Setting `Complete -> True` effectively sets `MaxDepth` to `Infinity`.
+- `ZeroTest` (default = `NCPolyPossibleZeroQ`): which test to use when assessing that a monomial is zero.
+This option is useful when the coefficients are floating points.

 See also:
 [NCPolyGroebner](#NCPolyGroebner).